maskegger/cbShinyDemo/README.md

 cbShinyDemo::run_app()
 ```

+## Code structure

+The project and app itself follow the naming and structure conventions
+outlined in the ‘Structure’ tab of the app.
+Namely, the app is
+structured as a package and heavily relies on shiny modules.

 ## Caveats

 I do not claim that the methods used here are the best way to solve a